paulhibbitts/published-markdown-files/thinking-like-a-consultant.md

     _Note activities and situations that motivate you and use those insights to guide your career choices and focus._

 2. Iterating on Skills and Techniques for Continuous Growth
-    _Continuously refine your skills and approaches by looking for project opportunities to introduce new techniques and assess results._
+    _Just as UX consultants test prototypes iteratively to achieve optimized results, continuously refine your skills and approaches by experimenting with new techniques and assessing their impact through possible project opportunities._

 3. Shifting from Reactive to Proactive
     _Take the initiative to seek out and create opportunities, rather than waiting for them to possibly appear._